HeJun-C/Data-Science-Projects/README.md

 # Machine-Learning-Projects
+This repository collects and stores projects where I:
+* conduct data cleaning, data analysis, and data visualization
-This repository collects and stores projects where I build and tune machine learning models to achieve regression/classificartion prediction.
+* build and fine-tune machine learning models to achieve regression/classificartion prediction